lrf739146825/FBNeo_Shaders/README.md

 # FBNeo_Shaders
 Shader file after adjusting color and brightness.<br>
-It mainly solves the problem that the color of the screen is biased at the first time after setting the filter in "DirectX9 Alt" mode.<br>
+It primarily addresses the issue of screen color bias that occurs the first time after setting the filter in 'DirectX9 Alt' mode.<br>
-The "DirectX9 Alt" mode filter manually resizing, minimizing, and maximizing the window will make the color correct, and correcting the color deviation parameter will cause the color to be incorrect.
-And the texture of the filter will also change slightly.<br>
+The 'DirectX9 Alt' mode filter necessitates manual resizing, minimizing, and maximizing of the window to address color issues.
+Additionally, slight alterations in the filter's texture may be noticed.
+The color correction parameters initially used will definitely lead to incorrect colors on the current screen display.<br>
-In order to get the color correct, you need to reset the "DirectX9 Alt" mode. ( Video-> Select Blitter-> DirectX9 Alt)<br>
+To obtain the correct color, you need to reset the settings to the 'DirectX9 Alt' mode.
+(Video -> Select Blitter -> DirectX9 Alt)<br>
-"CRT Aperture" and "CRT CGWG Fast" see noticeable uneven streaks in lower resolutions, which may be due to a mismatch between the algorithm implemented by the filter and the image size, but the "CRT CGA" filter does not have such a noticeable problem.
+At lower resolutions, 'CRT Aperture' and 'CRT CGWG Fast' filters exhibit noticeable uneven streaks, potentially due to a mismatch between the filter's algorithm and the image size.
+In contrast, the 'CRT CGA' filter does not have such a prominent issue.
 <hr>

 ## Video Config Suggest ##